“I resigned because Russia had become an absolutely indefensible client”

 Justine Batura is a Research Assistant in International Law and a Law Clerk (‘Rechtsreferendarin’) at the Higher Court Berlin.
 She is an editor at Völkerrechtsblog.

-Julian A. Hettihewa is currently a law clerk at the Higher Regional Court of Cologne.
-He completed his doctoral research project at the Institute for Public International Law at the University of Bonn, where he also worked as a research assistant.
+Julian A. Hettihewa is currently a lecturer at the University of Bonn and a law clerk at the Higher Regional Court of Cologne.
+He was a PhD student and a research assistant at the Institute for Public International Law at the University of Bonn.
 He studied law in Berlin and London and is an editor at Völkerrechtsblog.